frankolson/Readable/README.md

+# Readable:

-# Readable: A blogging site for those who like it simple
+A blogging site for those who like it simple.
+Check out the demo at: [https://readabl-a1d16.firebaseapp.com](https://readabl-a1d16.firebaseapp.com)

 ## Getting Started